acccounttest/AntiTechnoMapProSandOfGold/README.md

 This achieve theses opportunities:
  - Stop the checks and cancelations, can prevent any change or detect if they are needed or not, example select or not ready
  - Detect the map and get alerted and unspecced automatically, same apply but not for statuses, there are:
- + Promap: detect a map with blue in it
+ + Promap: detect a map with blue or green in it.
  + Antimap: detect keyword techno without case but inaccurate since it relay on UI sync so the last map you joined but not always.